deep-sea-tactics/Dyver/README.md

 # Dyver
 Dyver is a consolidation of core Deep Sea Tactics robot features into one application.
 This includes drivers, interfaces, simulations, and various other tools.

+## For Developers
+Useful information for developers working internally on Dyver.

+* Units of Measurement
+All units follow the SI standard.
+Units that do not follow this standard shall be converted into the standard before being placed into any data structures.

 ## Usage
 Binaries are re-configured using the Deep Sea Shell (dss) scripting language.
 The program is written in C++, and assumes users are building with CMake and Clang.